Eric-Ward475/Minty-Pi-Revival/MATERIALS.md

 Tactile Switches (Working on finding the exact ones)

-1200 mAh battery (Will post exact amazon link soon, but I have a temporaray Adafruit version.)
+1200 mAh battery (Needs to be roughly the same form factor or smaller.
+This can keep the system powered for over 3 hours.)

 DS Lite buttons and silicone pads (Any color or manufacturer will work, they just need to be DS Lite)